jose-Abel/Natours/README.md

 - 👤GitHub: [Jose Abel Ramirez](https://github.com/jose-Abel)

 ## Getting Started
-You can clone this code anytime and load the HTML on your browser.
-Since it was build with NodeJS it's require the npm modules listed in the package.json in the dependencies section.
+You can clone this code anytime and so far you can load the Web App on your browser through the local port 3000.
+Since it was build with NodeJS it's require the installation of the npm modules listed in the package.json in the dependencies section.

 ## Live version